signalogic/SigSRF_SDK/mediaTest_readme.md

 3) Improve output quality (conceal frame loss)
 4) Apply media domain signal processing (examples include speech recognition, FFT, sound detection)

-"Stream Groups" and "Media Domain Processing" blocks show the above processing in <a href="https://github.com/signalogic/SigSRF_SDK#user-content-telecommodedataflowdiagram">telecom mode</a> and <a href="https://github.com/signalogic/SigSRF_SDK#user-content-analyticsmodedataflowdiagram">analytics mode</a> data flow diagrams.
+The above processing is shown in <a href="https://github.com/signalogic/SigSRF_SDK#user-content-telecommodedataflowdiagram">data flow diagrams</a> "Stream Groups" and "Media Domain Processing" blocks.

 mediaMin enables stream groups with the 0x400 flag in the command line -dN options.
 When enabled mediaMin's default behavior is to assign all streams from the same input source (e.g. a pcap file, UDP port, etc) to a group.
 Other command line options can be used to modify this.